“In school, you’re taught a lesson and then given a test. In life, you’re given a test that teaches you a lesson.” – Tom Bodett

 During the interview I was asked what lessons or insights have I learned from my experience?
 These are my lessons and the foundations for my teachings:

-- Life is precious – No brainer you’d think.
+- Life is precious – No-brainer you’d think.
 You don’t realise this until the rug is pulled out from under you.
 Before my illness, I was navigating life asleep.
 I was oblivious to my surroundings, particularly the people that meant something to me.
-Don’t get me wrong, I was no wreckless adult.
+Don’t get me wrong, I was no reckless adult.
 Quite the opposite.
 In comparison to what I see now, life is just the most joyous place to experience all things great.
 These days I value the smallest things like rain falling, the colour and sound of birds in my street, interacting with people, seeing a great performance or simply riding my bike along the water.
 I chose to value these things when I decided to wake up from the sleep.

 - When you surrender, you allow more goodness to flow into your life – Surrendering doesn’t mean being walked over or giving up.
 It means stop resisting what is.
 It means stop controlling everything which is out of your control.
 It means trusting in a greater power.
 It means allowing something greater than yourself to orchestrate your life.
 You become the co-creator of your destiny rather than the antagonist.
 I keep saying – if it is not serving you and giving you the results you’d like to see, throw out ideas, thoughts, beliefs and behaviours which no longer serve you.
 Simple in theory.
 Hard to practice – and that’s where the truth lies; in the doing.